 - Do I simply save STL files on SD card and insert it into a 3D printer?

 - Why use slicer software before 3D printing anything?

-- What are supports used for in 3D printing?
+- Why are supports used in 3D printing?

 - Can I scale the 3D printing model myself?